Cannon Fodder (film)

-Cannon Fodder, also known by the alternate titles of Basar Totahim and Battle of the Undead, is a 2013 horror film that was directed by Eitan Gafny, based on a script written by Gafny and Amit Lior, and is Gafny's feature film directorial debut.
+Cannon Fodder (Hebrew: בשר תותחים), also known by the alternate titles of Basar Totahim and Battle of the Undead, is a 2013 Israeli horror film that was directed by Eitan Gafny, based on a script written by Gafny and Amit Lior, and is Gafny's feature film directorial debut.
 The film had its world premiere on 10 May 2013 at the Cape Fear Independent Film Festival and stars Liron Levo as a security operative sent to Lebanon on a final mission, only to discover that his opponents are of the dead.

 Cannon Fodder has been billed as Israel's "first full length zombie film".

 Synopsis

 Doron (Liron Levo) is a security operative sent to Lebanon with the mission to capture Manzur, one of the people in charge of the terrorist organization Hezbollah.
 He's promised that this will be his very last mission and that afterwards he will be left to build a family with his new wife.
 Fueled by this promise, Doron enters the town where his target is rumored to be hiding but soon discovers that it is filled with infected people intent on biting and spreading a strange new disease.
 Doron discovers Manzur's daughter Noelle (Yafit Shalev), who claims that her father had actually been working with Israel on a new biological weapon.
 Now Doron and the others must find a way to stay alive and get to safety.